 - Difficulty thinking

-Mood stabilizers are the most common medications for treating the mood swings of bipolar disorder.
-The oldest of them, Lithium, has been in use for over 50 years and has proven very effective, particularly for bipolar I disorder.
-However, regular blood tests are a requirement if you’re taking Lithium, which has potential serious side effects to the kidneys and thyroid.
+Mood stabilizers commonly treat the mood swings associated with bipolar disorder.
+The oldest of them, lithium, has been in use for over 50 years and has proven very effective, particularly for bipolar disorder, type I. However, regular blood tests are required when taking lithium because of potential serious side effects to the kidneys and thyroid.

-There are also newer mood stabilizers originally created as anticonvulsants that may work better than Lithium for some people.
-Mood stabilizers can prevent highs (manic or hypomanic episodes) and lows (depressive episodes).
-All have important side effects to know about and monitor.
+Newer mood stabilizers, many of which were originally used to treat seizure disorders, may work better than lithium for some people.
+Mood stabilizers can prevent manic or hypomanic episodes and depressive episodes. but also have side effects to know about and monitor.

 Some medications can be prescribed “off-label,” which means they haven’t been approved by the FDA for a given condition.
 A doctor should be clear about the limits of the research around off-label medication and always check for alternate options.